An application manifest is a YAML file containing the entire configuration of an

 --instances.
 Optional.
 Defaults to

 --env.
 Optional.
 Defaults to empty.
 The value of this key is a mapping whose keys are the names of the desired environment variables, and their desired values.

 --bind.
 Optional.
 Defaults to empty.
-The value of this keys is a sequence of names, for the services to bind.
+The value of this keys is a sequence of names, for the configurations to bind.

 staging.
 Optional.
 The value of this key is a mapping whose keys specify information controlling the application's staging.